Closed form solution:

 MNIST¶

-Exercise: Try a linear regression (vector output) using $\mathbf{A}$ instead of $\mathbf{X}$
+Exercise: Try a linear regression (vector output) using A instead of X

 Why?¶

-- $\mathbf{A}$ may provide a better alternative to $\mathbf{X}$ for doing learning a predictor
+- A may provide a better alternative to X for doing learning a predictor

 Relation to k-means